dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 A compile-time error occurs if a `<defaultDeclaringNamedParameter>` has the modifier `required` as well as a default value.

+*Note that the updated grammar rule for `<constructorName>` allows non-declaring constructors to use `new` where the current rules require the class name.
+This is not a necessary part of the declaring constructors feature, but it contributes to the overall brevity of Dart programs.*

 ### Static processing

+The ability to use `new` rather than the class name in declarations of ordinary (non-declaring) constructors is purely syntactic.
+The static analysis and meaning of such constructors is identical to the form that uses the class name.

 The name of a primary constructor of the form `'const'? id1 <typeParameters>? <declaringParameterList>` is `id1` *(that